nikitavoloboev/data/psychology/Biases.md

 # Biases
-- Dunning–Kruger effect - people of low ability suffer from illusory superiority, mistakenly assessing their cognitive ability as greater than it is
+- Dunning–Kruger effect - the less you know about something, the more likely you are to think there isn't much to know about it